Why I Became A Doula

 - Sibling Class Instructor Kaiser and Alta Bates

 - CPR Certified by Red Cross

-I am the mother of two amazing daughters, aged 52 and 31, and the grandmother to two incredible young men in their twenties, and a four year old granddaughter.
-I also have a two year old great-granddaughe and nine month old great-grandson
+I am the mother of two amazing daughters, aged 55 and 34, and the grandmother to two incredible young men in their thirties, a six year old granddaughter and a new 22 month old grandson.
+I also have a four year old great-granddaugher and two year old and 8 month old great-grandsons.

 In 2000, I founded “Waddle and Swaddle" Baby Boutique and Community Resource Center, in North Berkeley.
 As the owner and operator, I ran this retail store/community resource/referral space.
 We became a cornerstone in the community for shoppers, parents and birth professionals in the East Bay.
 The store was very unique in that the employees were either pregnant women or new moms with babes in arms.
 It was my dream to provide such a place, so that pregnant women and new mothers would have a place where they could be educated, empathized with and listened to.
 Luckily, it became just that.
 The store closed at the end of 2008.

 From 1993 to 1998 I was a volunteer and board member for “Newborn Connections”, a home visiting non-profit agency in Contra Costa County.
 I was a volunteer home visitor to low-income new mothers.
 I worked with each mother for a period of a minimum of 3 months to help her understand parenting her newborn and provide referral information to various government agencies.
 I was a boardmember, and was the liaison for Newborn Connections in West Contra Costa County.
 I guided the planning and implementation of the home visiting program there.
 I handled the recruiting, training and scheduling of 10 volunteers, interfacing with the hospital administrator at Brookside Hospital in San Pablo, California where the women included in the program had given birth.